akashihi/USBHume2/README.md

 Values, shown above, are default values for configuration options.

-* *period* defines pool period in seconds.
-Don't forget, internally devices makes measurements every 60 seconds, so there is not need to poll it frequently.
+* *period* defines poll period in seconds.
+Don't forget, device makes measurements every 60 seconds, so there is no need to poll it more frequently.
 * *metrics-host* address of Graphite metrics collector
 * *metrics-port* port of Graphite metrics collector
-* *metrics-prefix* usbhume2graphite posts two metrics: T and RH and those metrics will be prefixed with metrics-prefix.
+* *metrics-prefix* usbhume2graphite posts two metrics: T and RH and those metrics will be prefixed with *metrics-prefix*.

 #Limitations